arielfr/react-base-app/README.md

 });
 ```

-## Handlebars

-The engine to load the vies is Handlebars.
-This is only needed to render the main page and put the Application and the assets on the HTML

 ## Configurations

 The application includes the library [config](http://npmjs.com/package/config) to load the configurations.
 Just include the package and use it.